SirWumpus/post4/README.md

 - - -
 ### /char
 ( -- `u` ) constant
-Size of an character in octets.
+Size of a character in octets.

 - - -
 ### /cell